Governance is key to smooth the adoption of automation

 The point is that intelligent automation -- whether it’s artificial intelligence or bots or something in between -- carries some baggage.
 There’s no way around it; employees will naturally have concerns and questions.
 Automation can’t -- and shouldn’t -- be slipped into an agency under the radar.
 The best approach is to have a clear strategy, communicate it openly and keep people informed all along the way.

-Kirke Everson is a KPMG principal and head of intelligent automation in government.
+Kirke Everson is a KPMG principal and leader of government automation.